PranayPandhre/Image_Similarity_Search/README.md

 - A Siamese Network is a neural network architecture specifically designed for similarity learning, where the goal is to determine whether two inputs are similar or dissimilar.
 It consists of two identical subnetworks that process two inputs independently and produce feature embeddings, which are then compared using a distance metric (e.g., Euclidean distance) to quantify similarity.
 Siamese Networks are widely used for image similarity search because they are explicitly trained to learn a similarity function rather than classifying inputs.

 #### **Process**
-- The dataset is prepared using the **create_triplets** function creates triplets of images (anchor, positive, and negative) to train the network.
+- The dataset is prepared using the **create_triplets** function, which creates triplets of images (anchor, positive, and negative) to train the network.
 Positive images belong to the same class as the anchor, while negative images belong to a different class.
 - The **build_siamese_network** function constructs a feature extraction model using convolutional layers to generate a compact 64-dimensional embedding for each image.
 - The custom **triplet_loss** ensures embeddings for anchor-positive pairs are closer than anchor-negative pairs by a specified margin (0.2), improving similarity learning.
 - The **create_triplet_model** function combines the Siamese network with three inputs (anchor, positive, and negative) and stacks their embeddings for loss computation during training.